islamic-network/aladhan-api-client-php/README.md

 ### AlAdhan Prayer Times API Client (PHP)
 This is a PHP API client that uses the rest API at aladhan.com to generate prayer times for Islamic prayers.

-For more information, please visit http://aladhan.com/rest-api.
+For more information, please visit http://aladhan.com/prayer-times-api.

+This client is used to build various parts of AlAdhan.com, including apps https://aladhan.com/ramadan-prayer-times/2017/London/UK and https://aladhan.com/ramadan-calendar.

 ### Installation
 The API Client is a composer package.
 To use it, you need to run the following: